zaphosting/docs/docs/vserver-linux-javascript.md

 Bun was made to be faster than some of the other Javascript engines while also having a similar setup to NodeJS.
 To run Bun open an empty directory and run `bun init`.

 :::note
-Depending on the chosen language (JS or TS) Bun will then create a config file (jsconfig.json or tsconfig.json).
+Depending on the chosen language (JS or TS), Bun will create a config file (jsconfig.json or tsconfig.json).
 :::

-You'll need to make a `index.ts` and add code to it.

-Example:
+To begin running Bun you'll need to make a new `index.ts` file and write some code into it.
+As an example, we will create a simple http server on default port 80 which replies with a test message when accessed via localhost.
+This can be seen below.

 ```js
 const server = Bun.serve({